HTGenomeAnalysisUnit/varcall_training/2024/hands-on/README.md

 ### 5. Variant calling

+We will now perform small and structural variant calling.

+Follow the steps in the [SV calling](sv_calling.md) tutorial to call SVs in your alignment.

 ### 6. Variant annotation

 The last step in our analysis is to annotate the variants called in the previous steps.